f-choir/fchoir-next/README.md

 ## Staying alive
 ### DNS
 DNS means Domain Name Servers and it's how computers find each other online.
-We have our email with Wordpress (`MX` entries in the table below) and our site with Vercel.
-It's easy to get the wrong setting and break things, so we've got a working configuration here to fall back to:
+We have our email with Wordpress (`MX` entries and related `TXT` entries in the table below) and our site with Vercel.

+Wordpress (domain host) should be pointed at Vercel's nameservers `ns1.vercel-dns.com` and `ns2.vercel-dns.com`, and Vercel given the MX and TXT configs to point back to Vercel.

+If Vercel DNS breaks for some reason, we've got a working configuration Wordpress configuration to fall back to:
 ```
 A       @                   Handled by WordPress.com
 TXT     titan1._domainkey   v=DKIM1; k=rsa; p=MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQCGrgDunmjhtIekmHJ0k+/nBYWrZNebIDxmbfIj7f0C/DmjCEmyIlkCgIIYFQp+ixc/Wq4RFR3IOVgzhXFHsEWLbDq6FkXKU5RKckVzIi9wW4K7pvwj+dNT3jptRsU7KhjzygDX5LKHQmFCxsrjHo9RtTLmNn1PrX5CZXP1QWG17wIDAQAB